roymacdonald/ofBook/chapters/events/chapter.md

 }
 //--------------------------------------------------------------
 void ofApp::draw(){
-//There's no need to draw the buttons. :)
+//There's no need to draw the buttons.
+These draw by themselves. :)
 }
 //--------------------------------------------------------------
 void ofApp::colorEventReceived(ofColor & color){